 Vehicle Theft Prevention

-During the 2010 calendar year, 226 vehicles were stolen in the City of Monterey Park.
-This is an increase of 34 (11.5%) as compared to the 2009 calendar year.
+During the 2019 calendar year, 165 vehicles were stolen in the City of Monterey Park.
+This is a decrease of 60 (27%) as compared to the 2018 calendar year.
 Additional information is that every 30 seconds, a vehicle is stolen in the United States.
 Though auto theft continues to rise locally and nationally, the Monterey Park Police Department is committed to working with the community in minimizing and preventing auto theft.
 In past years, vehicles were stolen primarily to be stripped of their parts.
 The current crime trend is to steal cars for the purpose of stealing personal property from inside the vehicle and obtaining personal information with the intent to commit identity theft.

 The Monterey Park Police Department is recommending the following to assist you in preventing vehicle theft and minimizing identity theft: